enriquedlh97/keyword_category_prediction_api/README.md

 nltk 3.5
 ```
 To do this you can create the conda environment and install them directly, or you can just use the .yml files.
 If you
-are using windows you can just run the following.
+are using windows, then you can just run the following.
 ```bash
 $ conda env create -f environment.yml
 ```